Red Ribbon Resale in the News

 For those wishing to help, there are many opportunities to do so.
 By donating gently used items, you help Red Ribbon Resale generate money to provide services to men, women and children affected by HIV/AIDS.
 By shopping there, you do the same.
 By volunteering your time, you help make Red Ribbon Resale a pleasant place to shop.

-Please call Sonny Divers at 864-235-0607 to see what you can do to make a difference today.
+Please call Sonny Divers or Don Faircloth at 864-235-0607 to see what you can do to make a difference today.

 AID Upstate supports those diagnosed with HIV infection

-When you walk through the door at Red Ribbon Resale, Nancy Hawkins has something for you.
+When you walk through the doors at Red Ribbon Resale, our team, Sonny Divers, Don Faircloth, & John Potts have something for you.
 It might be a new shirt or an item for interior decorating, but it will most certainly include a smile and a pamphlet on how to protect yourself from HIV.

 The resale store, which has been in business for a little over a year now, helps to support AID Upstate, a nonprofit organization that helps those who have been diagnosed with HIV infection.